fsantos98/os-brunos/readme.md

 - Voice Command Recognition: Responds to keywords to execute commands.
 - Information Extraction: Processes large volumes of data to extract relevant insights in real-time.
 - Visual Representation: Generates diagrams and visual aids to represent information effectively.
-- Dynamic Summaries: Provides AI-generated insights for improved decision-making and productivity.
+- Dynamic Summaries: Provides AI-generated personal insights for improved decision-making and productivity.

+### Why Privacy Is Not an Issue

+Privacy is a top priority in the design of this AI assistant.
+To ensure user data remains secure and confidential, the system operates locally on your device, eliminating the need for external data transmission.

+Here's how privacy is maintained:
+- Local Processing: All audio capture and transcription are performed on your machine, ensuring that sensitive information never leaves your environment.
+- No Cloud Dependency: This AI does not rely on cloud storage for processing or data storage, reducing the risk of data breaches.

+By keeping everything local and secure, the assistant ensures that privacy concerns are fully addressed without compromising functionality or convenience.

 ### Architecture